 Putri faced some health concerns at the end of her year in the programme, which impacted her business and confidence.
-She found great encouragement in Philippe and the programme’s online community, which helped her to rebound from these setbacks.
-Putri continues to try to grow her business and put the techniques she learned with Philippe into practice.
+She found great encouragement in Patrick and the programme’s online community, which helped her to rebound from these setbacks.
+Putri continues to try to grow her business and put the techniques she learned with Patrick into practice.

 Find out more about our global Mentoring programme

 Mentoring Women in Business is one of the Foundation's three flagship programmes.
 We pair businesspeople everywhere as mentors with women entrepreneurs in low and middle income countries as mentees for an incredibly rich, personalised, cross-border, online experience.
 This is transformative for mentees and mentors alike—and their companies.

 Discover more women entrepreneurs' stories:

 Queen’s story: STEM is what changes the world